pschatzmann/arduino-audio-tools/examples/streams-memory_wav-serial/README.md

-#Decoding a WAV file
+# Decoding a WAV file

 In this example we decode a WAV file into RAW output and send it to the Serial output.
-The audio chain is:
+The audio processing chain is:

 MemoryStream -> AudioOutputStream -> WAVDecoder -> CsvStream